Zohaib8989/App_PersonalFinance/README.md

 ## Link to the App

 Stay tuned for these updates!
-In the meantime, check out the app here: [Personal Finance Web App](https://zohaib8989.github.io/SAAS_PersonalFinance/).
+In the meantime, check out the app here: [[Personal Finance Web App](https://zohaib8989.github.io/SAAS_PersonalFinance/)](https://zohaib8989.github.io/SAAS_Financely/).